National Recording Registry, Class of 2014

 National Recording Registry inductees for 2014

-Do you have a personal connection to these or any of the 20 other inducted recordings?
 For the first time in the program’s relatively short history, its annual induction class has only one apparent non-musical item.
-Learn more by reading the complete list for 2014.
+The complete list for 2014 is interesting.